 Although course credits from FLVS Global are widely accepted at institutions around the world, it is important that you check with your educational institution, or school of record, to confirm that FLVS course credits will be accepted before you register for classes.

-A parent or guardian must email FLVS Global School at email@example.com no later than 28 days following your course start date and before 20% completion in the course.
-The grace period is defined as 28 days active or 20% completed, whichever comes first.
-Once we receive the notification, we will process a refund less a $75 administrative fee for any active segment(s).
-If the student is not currently active in a segment and we receive a request for withdrawal, a full refund will be given.
+In order to receive a partial refund, a parent or guardian must send written request of withdrawal to FLVS Global School at email@example.com within the grace period.
+The grace period is defined as 14 days active or less than 15% complete, whichever occurs first.
+Upon receipt of notification, FLVS will process a refund less a $75 administrative fee for any active segment(s).
+If the student is not active in a segment at the time of withdrawal, FLVS will process a full refund for that segment.

-Refunds will be processed within 10 business days of receipt.
-The refund will be applied back to the original form of payment.
-Please realize it can take several days for the refunded amount to appear in your account.
+Refunds will be processed within ten business days of receipt.
+The refund will be applied to the original form of payment.
+It can take several days for the refunded amount to appear in your account.

 Face-to-face Professional Development Training

-Cancellations must be received at least one month prior to the start of a face-to-face training for a full refund.
-Any cancellations made less than one month prior to this date will not receive a refund, but may be rescheduled for a $200 transfer fee.
-In lieu of canceling your registration, you may designate a substitute to attend the same event in your place at any time prior to the start of the training at no additional cost.
-All cancellations must be emailed to GlobalPD@flvs.net or faxed to 1.800.791.1526.
-Individuals who do not cancel prior to the event will be invoiced and are responsible for the full registration fee.
+You may designate a substitute to attend the event in your place at any time prior to the start of the training at no cost.
 Check payments must be received ten business days prior to the first day of any training to guarantee the training.

 Webinar or Virtual Training

-Cancellations must be received at least ten business days before the start of the training for a 50% refund.
-Any cancellations made fewer than ten business days in advance will not receive a refund, but may be rescheduled at no additional cost.
-In lieu of canceling your registration, you may designate a substitute to attend the same event in your place at any time prior to the start of the training at no additional cost.
-All cancellations must be emailed to GlobalPD@flvs.net or faxed to 1.800.791.1526.
+Webinars and virtual trainings may be rescheduled at no cost.
+You may designate a substitute to attend the same event in your place at any time prior to the start of the training at no additional cost.
 Check payments must be received ten business days prior to the first day of any training to guarantee the training.

-Cancellations must be received at least one month prior to the start of the event for a full refund.
-Any cancellations for VLT made less than one month prior to the start of the training will not receive a refund.
-You may designate a substitute to attend in your place at any time prior to the start of the training, or transfer your registration to a future VLT at no additional cost.
-All cancellations must be emailed to GlobalPD@flvs.net or faxed to 1.800.791.1526.
-Individuals that do not cancel their reservation or registration prior to the event will be invoiced and are responsible for the full registration fee.
-Check payments must be received ten business days prior to the first day of any training to guarantee the training.
+You may designate a substitute to attend in your place at any time prior to the start of the training or transfer your registration to a future VLT at no cost.
+All transfer requests must be emailed to eSolutions@flvs.net one month prior to the start of the originally booked event.
+Individuals who do not designate a substitute or request a transfer will be invoiced and are responsible for the full registration fee.
+Check payments must be received ten business days prior to the first day of the event to reserve your seat.